 Colon Cancer Prevention

 Colon cancer is a type of cancer that forms in the large intestine.
 When polyps and tumors form along the intestinal lining and are not removed, they may develop into cancerous masses.
 Colon cancer can be identified in its early stages because the disease develops slowly.
-Fast track colonoscopy for healthy individuals is a quick and simple way to monitor the health of your colon.
+Making an appointment with a colonoscopy doctor in Los Angeles is a quick and simple way to monitor the health of your colon.

 Men have a slightly higher chance of developing colon cancer than women, and among ethnic groups, African Americans are more likely to develop colon cancer.
 However, cancerous tumors may develop regardless of these risk factors.
 At the age of 50, individuals should get their first colonoscopy and get additional screenings every 10 years.

 Here are answers to frequently asked questions about fast track colonoscopies.
-If you’d like to receive the forms you need to fill out to sign up for the procedure, please feel free to call our office at 424.279.8222.
+If you’d like to receive the forms you need to fill out to sign up for the procedure, please feel free to call our office at 424.313.1299.
+We offer quick and easy appointments to patients living in Los Angeles and surrounding neighborhoods.

 Q: What is a fast track colonoscopy?